crschnick/pdx_unlimiter/README.md

 you need to set the property `dataDir=<installation directory>` in the `pdxu.properties` file.
 This is needed for a dev build to specify where to save data such as savegames and settings.

+Any contribution is welcomed!
+There are no real formal contribution guidelines right now, they will maybe come later.